Markloftus/HGSVC_Softwares/README.md

 # Code and Software Checklist
-This README contains all the links of the repositories provided in the "Code Availability" section of the main text along with the README files' URL.
+This README contains all the links of the repositories provided in the "Code Availability" section of "Complex genetic variation in nearly complete human genomes" along with the README files' URL.

 ## Repository 1
 Link to PAV for variant calling: